fu-raz/midi-mixer-wavelink-new/README.md

-# MIDI Mixer WaveLink 1.6+ Plugin (supports up to 1.9)
+# MIDI Mixer WaveLink 1.6+ Plugin (supports 2.0 as well)

 This plugin was created as a proof of concept for the new WaveLink 1.6 software.
 Elgato made a lot of changes to how their client works.
 I first started using MIDI Mixer with the WaveXLR plugin from Anais Betts (https://github.com/anaisbetts/midi-mixer-wavexlr).
 When the new version of WaveLink dropped, their plugin stopped working.
 I couldn't get the new version to work with their code, so I had to start over.

 ## Latest release

-*0.9.0*
-Finally a version bump, cause we can't do much more than what it can already do.
-But not quite ready for 1.0
-- Added a button to bypass filters on both local and stream
-- Added mute buttons for stream and local separately
+*2.0.1*
+Always wanted to get to v1.0, but now with the release of the new WaveLink software, I guess we're at 2.0.
+The new software has a new libraray.
+I haven't been able to get it to work in Midi Mixer just yet, but I made some changes to the old one to get it to work with the new software.

 Download the latest release here: https://github.com/fu-raz/midi-mixer-wavelink-new/releases